supabase-community/supabase-kt/demo/README.md

 To run the app, you need to run the following commands:

-    ./gradlew :desktop:runDistributable
+    ./gradlew :desktop:runDistributable (Desktop)
-    ./gradlew :web:jsBrowserDevelopmentRun
+    ./gradlew :web:jsBrowserDevelopmentRun (JS Canvas)

-On android use the IDE to run the app.
+For android, use the IDE to run the app.